strategineer/personal-website/content/tabletop/lobg/gming.md

 ## Gekko Polyphemus
 › Archive 143

 Lizardman Mummy.
-Full of children’s books.
+Full of children's books.
 Takes frantic notes from the Silence Engine in Archive 143.
 Takes these to Salamandra Puntata.

 Wants
 : For the engine to possibly slow down a little.